-Feeding this back to the PSW in question was rather sensitive but necessary and the PSW was reassured that this was not a personal slight.
-Further supervision was provided to the PSW.
+Feeding this back to the PSW in question was rather sensitive, but necessary, and the PSW was reassured that this was not a personal slight.
+Further supervision and support was provided to the PSW.

-The research team are aware of the deficiency in traditional services (counselling, listening visits from health professionals and anti-depressant medication) aimed at antenatal services, and it could be questioned whether the need is not for this intervention, but for more effort to be put into finding funding for traditional services in this area.
-However, this study has added to the growing body of evidence that ‘lived experience’ is invaluable - and that is what the PSW provides.
+As already discussed, all ten women in the intervention group reported the intervention as being both acceptable, highly supportive and useful.
+The women appreciated the feeling that the PSW’s had time to spend focusing on them and the issues concerning their mental health.
+They felt that the PSWs demonstrated empathy and understanding.
+Four of the ten women did comment that they had experienced some feelings of concern and anxiety leading up to the completion of the support visits.
+It could be argued that this demonstrated dependency on the PSW.
+Whilst this may appear concerning, the research team reflected that these women did receive enhanced support in comparison with their peer group (other pregnant women with antenatal depression in this area), and routine care from maternity services was still provided.
+In terms of the benefits of the intervention it was agreed by all four women that these far outweighed any negatives.
+Sadly, both the PSW’s and all of the participants that took part in this study commented on the lack of services available in the area for women suffering from depression in the perinatal period.

-The PSWs commented that they felt participation in this research had been positive in terms of reflecting upon their own mental health and how far they had come.
-This is an interesting reflection and an unexpected outcome of the intervention.
-Whilst we had hoped that the intervention would make a difference to the we did not envisage that it would have such a positive impact on the PSW’s.
+The PSWs commented that they felt participation in this research had been positive in terms of reflecting upon their own mental health, and how far they had progressed in their own personal journey.
+This is an interesting reflection, and an unexpected outcome of the intervention.
+Whilst we had hoped that the intervention would make a difference to the participants, we did not envisage that it would have such a positive impact on the PSW’s.

 On one occasion, a PSW became concerned as to how traumatic she had found it when a woman confided openly to her - including events that had occurred in her childhood.
 The PSW realised she needed to contact the research study supervisor and she received support.
-This highlights the requirement for robust, protected supervision which has been recognised and encompassed into the bid for a larger studyupon this pilot.
+This highlights the requirement for robust, protected supervision, which has been recognised and encompassed into the bid for a larger, future study.

 Recommendations

-To be aware of the importance of the recruitment process both of participants and peer support workers
+It is hoped that, following on from this small-scale study, funding will be sourced within the following year for a much larger exploration into the effectiveness of peer support for women in the antenatal period, identified as having antenatal depression by their midwife.

+This study has highlighted a number of key points which will be discussed within the following section.